carrot-kpi/defillama-oracle/packages/contracts/CONTRIBUTING.md

   deployment.
 - `RPC_ENDPOINT`: the RPC endpoint that will be used to broadcast transactions.
   This will also determine the network where the deployment will happen.
 - `ANSWERER_ADDRESS`: the trusted answerer that will be allowed to post answers based on DefiLlama's data.
+- `MINIMUM_ELAPSED_TIME`: the minimum time that must elapse from the instantiation of an oracle to when the final measurement should be taken.
+If for example we have a `MINIMUM_ELAPSED_TIME` set to 30, and oracle created at t0 must have a measurement timestamp of at least t30.
+Set this to a sufficiently large value for production deployments.

 Once you have one instance of this file for each network you're interested in (e.g. .`env.goerli`, `.env.gnosis`, `env.mainnet` etc etc), you can go ahead and